sayan-mitra-9800/al-folio/_posts/2024-05-12-harmonic-percussions.md

     </div>
 </div>
 </div>
-The first instrument is a tabla - an Indian percussion instrument and the second instrument is ofcourse the western drum.
+The first instrument is a tabla - an Indian percussion instrument and the second instrument is of course the western drum.
 Tablas are able to produce a sustained **harmonic** sound.
 This is fundamentally different from the sounds produced by western percussion instruments that generally tend to produce quick beats in succession.
 The design of the tabla however, does not seem to suggest any _special_ capabilities that would make it stand out.
 How then is the tabla able to produce a sustained harmonic tone, like string instruments?
 <div class="row mt-3">